Cody Walker (rugby league): Early career

 In 2009 and 2010, Walker played for the Gold Coast Titans' NYC team playing 36 games and scoring 25 tries for 100 points.

 In 2011, he followed his brother Ryan to the Penrith Panthers and played for their New South Wales Cup team, the Windsor Wolves.
 In 2012, he joined the Eastern Suburbs Tigers in the Queensland Cup.

-After impressing in the 2012 season, he was invited to train with the Melbourne Storm in the 2013 NRL pre-season, before returning to the Titans for the 2013 season.
+After impressing in the 2012 season, he was invited to train with the Melbourne Storm in the 2013 NRL pre-season, before returning to the Tigers for the 2013 Queensland Cup season.

 On 17 July 2013, he played for the Queensland Residents against the New South Wales Residents.
 At the conclusion of the 2013 season, he won the Queensland Cup's Best and Fairest award as well as topping the competition for points scored.

-In September 2013, he signed a 1-year contract with the Melbourne Storm starting in 2014.
+In September 2013, he signed a one-year contract with the Melbourne Storm starting in 2014.

-On 17 June 2014, he signed a 2-year contract with the South Sydney Rabbitohs starting in 2015.
+On 17 June 2014, he signed a two-year contract with the South Sydney Rabbitohs starting in 2015.

 In 2015, Walker played for the North Sydney Bears in the NSW Cup.
 With Walker in the side, Norths made the finals series at seasons end.
 Another grand final win for Walker.
 He collected two awards for his contributions winning Best & Fairest and Players player at Norths' end of the year presentation.